sgoulet/launchschool/README.md

 # README #
-This is the readme.md file.

-This is a test of the readme file.
+This repository is for launch school exercises and documentation.